buptlishantao/xbob.paper.tpami2013/README.rst

   $ python bootstrap.py
   $ ./bin/buildout

-These 2 commands should download and install all non-installed dependencies and get you a fully operational test and development environment.
+These two commands should download and install all non-installed dependencies and get you a fully operational test and development environment.

 Please note that this package also requires that bob (>= 1.2.0) is installed.